mkitt/mkitt.net/Resume.md

 #### Co-Founder / Front-end lead, 2013 – 2017
 An ad-free social network and marketplace for creators.
 Involved on multiple levels from product concept, architecture and UX to development of the large scale applications.
-As co-founder, helped organization navigate multiple funding rounds and various business phases.
+As co-founder, helped organize and navigate multiple funding rounds and various business phases.

 [ello.co](http://ello.co/) / [github/ello](https://github.com/ello/)